Mobile local search: Business models

-Mobile local search services are usually provided today by mobile carriers, directory enquiry providers, mobile messaging operators or Yellow Pages publishers.
-Behind these outlets, there is a growing network of agencies, distributors and software providers, some of whom are now starting to offer service direct to the public.
-Search giants, like Yahoo and Google, and big web publishers, such as Amazon.con and eBay have already embarked on this potentially lucrative market segment.
+Mobile local search services are typically provided today by mobile carriers, directory inquiry providers, mobile messaging operators or Yellow Pages publishers.
+Behind these outlets, there is an expanding network of agencies, distributors and software providers, some of whom are now starting to offer services directly to the public.
+Commonly used search engines such as Yahoo, Google, Bing, and big web publishers, such as Amazon.com and eBay have already embarked on this market segment.

 The services are provided through a caller-pays, advertiser-pays or hybrid business model.

 In a caller-pays model, as with voice-based directory enquiry services, the caller pays each time they access the service.
 Caller-pays voice-based local mobile search services are common outside North America, but have been slow to emerge in the USA due to regulatory restrictions.

 In an advertiser-pays model, standard for screen-based search and starting to emerge with voice-based 'Free DA' services in North America, businesses pay to be placed early in the list of results, or pay each time a caller chooses to connect through.

 In hybrid models, advertising revenue lets the service provider offer reduced rates.

 As with TV, magazines and other media, mobile local search services will most likely continue to be offered under all three models, but the hybrid model may predominate.
 That is, callers will probably accept a limited amount of advertising (which they may actually find useful) in exchange for reduced prices, but may be less willing to use a free service where they are bombarded with advertising.

 The value to an advertiser will vary depending on their type of business, and may range from a dollar or less for a taxi or sandwich shop to well over ten dollars for a real-estate broker, attorney or debt consolidation service.
 Consultants forecast that the global industry will grow to over US$1 billion by 2010.

 Service providers

-The most direct way to find more about what is happening in the MoLo space is to check out the websites of the MoLo service providers and see what they are offering.
-There are many of them.
-Almost all mobile carriers have mobile local search offerings, including Verizon Wireless, AT&T, Vodafone, T-Mobile, Sprint Nextel, Orange SA and so on.
+Mobile local (MoLo) services are provided by numerous telecommunications carriers, including Verizon Wireless, AT&T, Vodafone, T-Mobile, Sprint Nextel, Orange SA.

 Many Directory Assistance providers also offer mobile local search, including free DA providers Jingle Networks and 1-800-San-Diego in the US, 118 118, Yell Group, Pages Jaunes, Seat Pagine Gialle, Eniro etc. in Europe, and many others.
 One of the more fully functional services is provided by Contact Center Americas in Colombia.

 The Yellow Pages Group in Canada provides one of the first voice-enabled local search services.